tromixx/RazorPages/README.md

 Simple Topics:
 Basic Razor syntax.
-Data binding in Razor Pages.
+Data binding in Razor Pages: Data binding in Razor Pages allows you to bind data to properties in your PageModel and access it directly in your Razor Page.
-Simple form handling.
+Simple form handling: Handling forms is straightforward in Razor Pages.
+The form data is bound to properties in the PageModel, which can then be processed.

 Medium Topics:
 Dependency injection.